Uncovering hidden assets in your divorce

 In respect of property, your solicitor will be able to make an application for a Homes Rights Notice to be placed on the former matrimonial home if the property is held in their sole name and apply for a Unilateral Notice or Restriction to be placed on any other properties held in your ex’s sole name.

-Penalty for hiding assets in divorce
+What is the penalty for hiding assets in a divorce?

 Ultimately, hiding assets in a divorce to deprive a spouse of their fair share is a criminal offence punishable by imprisonment.
 If you are in any doubt about your ex’s disclosures, speak to your solicitor straight away.

-How we can help
+How can we help

 We deal with both UK and international clients.
 If you are overseas or outside London, we have high-speed video conferencing facilities and a full online service to ensure you are kept up-to-date and fully appraised of your case and legal options.